-- After the temperature reaches 170°F, the temperature display will show the actual oven temperature at each 5°F (3°C) increase and stop at just about the set temperature. - If you want to change the roasting temperature after roasting has begun, repeat Steps 2, 3, and 4.
+- After the temperature reaches 170°F, the temperature display will show the actual oven temperature at each 5°F (3°C) increase.
+It will then stop at the set temperature. - If you want to change the roasting temperature after roasting has begun, repeat Steps 2, 3, and 4.